shotover/shotover-proxy/docs/user-guide/concepts.md

 Shotover has a basic, built-in topic based messaging capability.
 A transform can access topic channels to publish messages on to.
 To receive messages, there is a message source that you can assign a chain to.
 This allows for complex routing and asynchronous passing of messages between transform chains in a topology.
 See [the cassandra and kafka example](/examples/cass-redis-kafka) as an example.

 Generally if you want to build blocking behaviour in your chain, you will use transforms that have sub chains.
-For non-blocking behaviour (e.g. copying a query to a kafka queue while sending it the upstream service) use topic based transforms.
+For non-blocking behaviour (e.g. copying a query to a Kafka queue while sending it the upstream service) use topic based transforms.